qiime2/docs/source/tutorials/pd-mice.rst

 Sequence quality control and feature table
 ==========================================

 There are several ways to construct a feature table in QIIME 2.
 The first major choice to make is to work with Operational Taxonomic Units (OTUs) or Absolute Sequence Variants (ASVs).
-OTUs have been widely used in microbiome research since the mid 2010s, and assign sequences to taxonomic clusters either based on a reference database or de novo assignment.
+OTUs have been widely used in microbiome research since the mid 2010s, and assign sequences to clusters either based on a reference database or de novo assignment.
 QIIME 2 offers clustering through :doc:`q2-vsearch<otu-clustering>` and `q2-dbOTU`_ plug-ins, currently.

 ASVs are a more recent development and provide better resolution in features than traditional OTU-based methods.
 ASVs can separate features based on differences of a single nucleotide in sequences of 400 bp or more, a resolution not possibly even with 99% identity OTU clustering.
 QIIME 2 currently offers denoising via `DADA2`_ (``q2-dada2``) and `Deblur`_ (``q2-deblur``).
 The major differences in the algorithms and motivation for denoising are nicely described in `Nearing et al, 2018`_.